Zantier/scuffed-jad/README.md

 https://zantier.github.io/scuffed-jad/

+This is a Unity project that builds to WebGL, and should run in most browsers on PC.
+It doesn't really work on mobile.

 ![A preview image, showing scuffed Jad performing a magic attack and the player praying "protect from magic"](preview.png?raw=true)

-Practice prayer switching in the browser against an imitation TzTok-Jad from Old School RuneScape.
+Practice prayer switching in the browser against an imitation TzTok-Jad from Old School Runescape.

-Jad will only perform melee attacks when you stand next to it.

-Your health does not drain.
-After an attack, your health displays as high or low, depending on whether you protected successfully or not.
+Your health bar will show as green if you protected successfully.

+You can't attack Jad.

 ### Controls